c53wei/c53wei/README.md

 Welcome!

 # About
-I have recently completed my second year of biomedical engineering at the University of Waterloo.
+I am currently in my third year of biomedical engineering at the University of Waterloo.
 Over the course of my undergraduate studies, I am interested in the application of computational biochemistry & wearable robotics to improve accessibility in healthcare🩺